maravillas/spectator/README.md

 ### Silent Updates

-The map can be updated without executing the relevant watchers by specifying <tt>true</tt> for the silent parameter.
+The map can be updated without executing the relevant updaters and observers by specifying <tt>true</tt> for the silent parameter.
 The default value is <tt>false</tt>.

     (let [map (-> {:fahrenheit 0 :celsius 0}
-                  (watch-keys update-fahrenheit :celsius)
+                  (add-updater update-fahrenheit :celsius)
                   (update {:celsius 17} true))]
       map)